“Economics is the science which studies human behavior as a relationship

-Economic is a study about how individuals, businesses, and governments make choices on allocating resources to satisfy their needs.
-These groups determine how the resources are organized and coordinated to achieve maximum output.
-And they are mostly concerned with the production, distribution, and consumption of goods and services.
+Economic is a study about how individuals, businesses and governments make choices on allocating resources to satisfy their needs.
+These groups determine how the resources are organised and coordinated to achieve maximum output.
+They are mostly concerned with the production, distribution and consumption of goods and services.

-Economics is divided into two important sections, they are: macroeconomics & microeconomics
+Economics is divided into two important sections, which are: Macroeconomics & Microeconomics

 What is Microeconomics?

-The main key role of microeconomics is to examine how a company could maximize its production and capacity so that it could lower prices and better compete in its industry.
-A lot of microeconomic information can be gleaned from the financial statements.
+The main key role of Microeconomics is to examine how a company could maximize its production and capacity, so that it could lower prices and better compete in its industry.
+A lot of microeconomic information can be obtained from the financial statements.

 - Demand, Supply, and Equilibrium

 Examples: Individual Demand, Price of a product.

 Macroeconomics is a branch of Economics that depicts a substantial picture.
 It scrutinizes itself with the economy at a massive scale, several issues of an economy are considered.
 The issues confronted by an economy and the headway that it makes are measured and apprehended as a part and parcel of Macroeconomics.